codespeedai/agent-knowledge-protocol/README.md

 ## What Compounds

-- **Day 1.** Agent reads your conventions.
-Stops suggesting patterns you've already rejected.
-- **Week 2.** Agent reads your decision records.
-Understands *why* the architecture exists.
-- **Month 3.** Agent operates with a senior team member's institutional memory.

 Structured knowledge makes AI multiplicative.

-A frontier model with no project knowledge hallucinates your architecture.
-A smaller model with your decision records, conventions, and domain context ships correct code.
+1. Agent reads your conventions, decisions and documented systems and immediately begins building better code.
+2. Agent begins to understand why your architecture exists, and what solutions and systems fit best within it for new, wider areas of development.
+3. Agent operates with a senior team member's institutional memory, building and adapting your knowledge layer over time as it learns.

 ---